Sam Parnia: Aware II study

 As of May 2016, a posting at the UK Clinical Trials Gateway website describes plans for AWARE II, a two-year multicenter observational study of 900-1,500 patients experiencing cardiac arrest, with subjects being recruited as 1 August 2014 and a trial end date of 31 May 2017.

 Brain/mind hypotheses

 Parnia and others have suggested that a mind that is mediated by, but not produced by, the brain, is a possible way to explain NDE.
+Recent support that mind can separate from the body and hence the brain is provided by Mays & Mays (2024).